ziacko/Portfolio/dependencies/assimp/Readme.md

 	/samples	A small number of samples to illustrate possible use cases for Assimp

+The source code is organized in the following way:

+	code/Common		The base implementation for importers and the infrastructure code/PostProcessing	The post-processing steps
+	code/<FormatName>	Implementation for import and export for the format

 ### Where to get help ###
 For more information, visit [our website](http://assimp.org/).
 Or check out the `./doc`- folder, which contains the official documentation in HTML format.